underworldcode/underworld2/docs/development/guidelines.md

 The version number may also be appended with pre-release type designations, for example 2.0.0b.

-Development software will be have the 'dev' suffix, so 2.0.0-dev
+Development software will be have the 'dev' suffix, so 2.0.0-dev, and should represent the version the development is working towards, so 2.1.0-dev is working towards release 2.1.0.

 Testing
 =======